Builderb0y/BigGlobe/README.md

 Current status: Released on Modrinth, but still in alpha.
-Only the overworld has custom generation right now.
-The nether is currently work-in-progress, and the end has not been started yet.
+Only the overworld and nether have custom generation right now.
+The end has not been started yet.